Flotomate/product_docs/source/asset-management/modify-assets.rst

         :alt: figure 115

     a. **Asset Type**: Here you decide which Asset Type carries the field.
-       The sub-types of the select type doesn’t carry the field.
-If Asset Property and Asset Component are left none, then the field appears under the head **Additional Fields** in **Properties**.
+       The sub-types of the select main-type also carry the field.
+If Asset Property and Asset Component are left empty, then the field appears under the head **Custom Fields** in **Properties**.

         .. _amf-116:
         .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-116.png